 - Ensuring that you have backups of essential files regularly updated at all times

 - Monitoring your network traffic for any signs of an intrusion

-Businesses and larger organizations can protect their data from ransomware targeted attacks by taking measures to increase their defensive protocols and preparing for a ransom attack, just in case.
-CISA shares how they can accomplish this goal with their ransomware prevention guide by utilizing tips such as:
+Businesses and larger organizations can protect their data from ransomware targeted attacks by taking measures to increase their defensive protocols and preparing for a ransom attack.
+CISA shares how they can accomplish this goal with their Ransomware Prevention Guide by utilizing tips such as:

 - Creating multiple layers of systems to deter criminals

 - Taking advantage of data farm backups and cloud storage duplication

 - Creating a detailed, proactive cybersecurity plan

 - Using multiple authentication layers on every platform

 - Training your employees to recognize and avoid ransomware phishing